erman0101883/trello/README.md

 # trello

- Completed both scenarios
+ Completed both scenarios and those should run
- Those should run
  I left some prints consciously, maybe you want to observe Although the code is working, still some improvements but I dont want to wait and push it.